bridgeythegeek/ndispktscan/README.md

 Each target IP address will be saved to the text file you specify.
 Duplicates will be removed.
 #### --slack/-s
 Look for sensible slack data.
 Typically hostnames found beyond the current packet.
+#### --mac/-m
+Search for this source MAC address instead of the pool tag.
+Provide mac address as: `--mac a1b2c3d4e5f6`

 ## Sample Output 1
 `$ vol.py --plugins path/to/ndispktscan/ -f memory.dmp --profile Win7SP1x64 ndispktscan --pcap out.pcap --dsts ips.txt`